Thursday, March 21, 2013

 March 21st, 2013

 It was a beautiful weekend to take the boat out with my boys.
-There was a soft wind coming form the east.
+There was a soft wind coming from the east.
 The sky was blue.
 And the rays of the sun blanketed the earth.
 I wanted to play under its cover.

 This should be easy- I thought to myself as I walked into the house through the front door.

-I surveyed the land looking for them knowing they couldn’t wait to get on that floating vessel.
+I surveyed the land, looking for them, knowing they couldn't wait to get on that floating vessel.

 "Nico!
 Christopher!"
 I shout.

-Ahhh back room- I thought.
+Ahhh, back room- I thought.

 "Nico, Christopher!"